 for cultivating cotton, pulses, wheat, tobacco, potatoes, fruits, Jowar, etc.

 - These soils are formed on summits of hills and plateaus due to laterization process, which takes place in a hot and humid condition.
-In this process, lime

-and silica leaches out of the soil because of high rainfall leaving behind oxides and hydroxides of erosion resistant metals like aluminum and iron.
+lime and silica leaches out of the soil because of high rainfall leaving behind oxides and hydroxides of erosion resistant metals like aluminum and iron.